the-stranded-alien/React/README.md

     + Using an API With React

 5. 05_form
-    + How to Handle Forms, Data Persistence with API Requests
+    + How to Handle Forms
+    + Data Persistence with API Requests

 6. 06_context
     + Communication using Context System